Filming and photography

 How to apply for a filming or photography permit

 To apply for a permit, please complete and submit this film permit application form.
+A charge of $28 will apply for all general film applications for other fees and permit charges see the fees tab below.

 If you're unsure whether you need to apply for a permit, please fill out this filming and photography enquiry form.